Gravel Bike on Moab’s Shafer Trail and Potash Road

 Are you looking for a gravel bike adventure in the Moab area but not sure you can handle the one-hundred-plus mile White Rim Road?
 Why not make a loop from Moab that catches the highlights of the White Rim but with a more manageable distance and resupply options?
 Follow this Moab Adventure Condo loop route as we start from the Lions Park in Moab and take in all the best sites the area has to offer.

-After just two miles you will pass the entrance to Arches National Park, which in itself could be an epic road route.
+After just two miles, you will pass the entrance to Arches National Park, which could be an epic road route.
 But for this ride, we will continue up the old highway on a winding path that climbs 525 feet to the open desert above the Moab Canyon.
 An attentive rider will notice there are many mountain bike trails in this area, they are all a part of the Bar-M trail system.
 Eventually, the pathway approaches then passes under Hwy 191, and parallels the active railroad before ending at the junction with UT-313 at the Moab Giants Dinosaur Museum.

 Now it was time for the adventure, the Shaffer Switchbacks.
 A 2000-foot loose gravel drop right off the mesa.
 Right at the start a tour guide company person tried to talk me out of taking the trail.
 Whatever, what do they know?
 The trail wouldn’t be too bad on a mountain bike but it will beat the crap out of you on a gravel bike.
 The road surface alternated between rock and dirt that was packed as solid as rocks.
 Now I know why Keegan Swenson did the White Rim on a mountain bike when he got the FKT.